Robie is a big fan of healthy life styles with a positive attitude. She also loves gardening, a passion passed on by her grandparents.

 What Is White Distilled Vinegar?

 If you want to take action to get rid of all the harsh chemicals cleaners that you have under the counter, but you are not sure where to begin, vinegar is the perfect ally to make the switch easy.

 White distilled vinegar is a mild acid derived from the fermentation of dilute alcoholic liquids; it can be used to safely clean the house and the things in it.
 Vinegar can disinfect, dissolve soap scums, clean glass, and even be used as fabric softener.

-Most regular store-bought cleaners contain a load of chemicals and substances that are not only unhealthy for you and your family to breath and come into contact with, but that also have a bad impact on Earth’s soil and waterways.
+Most regular store-bought cleaners contain a load of chemicals and substances that are not only unhealthy for you and your family to breathe and come into contact with, but also have a bad impact on Earth’s soil and waterways.

 While we know it’s important to keep viruses and bacteria at bay, it’s also very important not to fill our home environment with toxic chemicals.

 The EPA reports that:

 - Levels of air pollution inside the homes can be two to five times higher than outdoor levels.

 - Phosphates are still present in some cleaning detergent.
 Phosphates that end up in the waterways cause algae to bloom which deplete oxygen and kill fish.

 - Some furniture polishes contain phenol, a toxic crystalline acid compound that was used by the Nazis to execute prisoners during WWII.